ER Nurse: In-Demand Specialty for Travel Nursing Jobs

 - Chest pain

-ER nurses need to be able to adjust quickly to an environment that can change at a moment’s notice, and their resilience and ability to adapt is just one reason why they are so well suited to take their role on the road as an ER travel nurse.
+In all cases, ER nurses need to be able to adjust quickly to an environment that can change at a moment’s notice, and their resilience and ability to adapt is just one reason why they are so well suited to take their role on the road as ER travel nurses.

 ER Nurse Education Requirements, Certifications, and Professional Groups